Carpenter in the Dream Factory

 In his first year at Michigan the fraternities had turned him away.
 “They all admitted him to be a fine fellow,” a reporter said later, “but said they couldn’t tolerate such an intellectual strain and didn’t care to have his melancholy figure prowling the ‘frat’ houses.”
 When he came back for his junior year, a fellow Clevelander vouched for him, and he joined Phi Gamma Delta.

 Later in life it became clear he was gay.
-But in a place like Ann Arbor in the early 1900s, the stigma associated with homosexuality was so powerful that one defied it only at a grave risk to one’s reputation.
+But in a place like Ann Arbor in the early 1900s, the stigma associated with being gay was so powerful that one defied it only at a grave risk to one’s reputation.

 Impressions of him were strangely at odds.
 One friend said he was “awkward, baleful [and] witty,” with an air of preoccupation that “ward[ed] off intrusion.”
 Another called him “a disheveled student, shy, pasty-faced and a bit grimy.
 He was not a mixer and had few close friends.”